sharmaeklavya2/notes-source/src/kannada/grammar/04-verbs.md

 The suffix is the conjugation of ಇರು in the X simple tense.

 To implement संधि, remove the vowel from the past VP.

+To colloquialize, modify the conjugation of ಇರು in the X simple tense as discussed in the section on colloquializing the simple tense.

 <script type="module" src="https://sharmaeklavya2.github.io/trin/trinUI.js?init=true&addCss=true"></script>